tum-gis/citygml2-to-citygml3/README.md

 # citygml2-to-citygml3

-A small Java program used to transform CityGML v2.0 files to CityGML v3.0.
+A small Java program used to transform CityGML v2.0 to CityGML v3.0 files.

 This project is still in early developement und is subject to changes.